WGribaa/Winning-DeepFake-Review/README.md

 <p><img src="images/avgpooling.png"/></p>

-The 2D is just the well knows applicaion over a 2 dimensional matrix.
+The "2D" is simply the well known application over a 2-dimensional matrix.

 ### c.
 Inter-cubic and Inter-area interpolations <a name="interpolations">

 Interpolation can basically be explained as "guessing which information should be here".

 When we resize an image, the number of pixels changes.
 As an exemple, going from a simple width to its double, we don't want a pixel to spread as four similar ones.
-We rather want to take into account the neighboring pixels to "guess" what is the intermediary features the new pixels should be have.
+We rather want to take into account the neighboring pixels to "guess" what are the intermediary features the new pixels should have.

-Inter-cubic, or bicubic, interpolation takes into account 16 neighboring pixel.
-It is one of the costliest method, but it gives very good results when the goal is to add to the size of the original image, which is the case chere it will be used here.
-Plus, the cost of this method is kind of negligeable in comparison of other ones in the global Deep Learning process.
+Inter-cubic, or bicubic, interpolation takes into account 16 neighboring pixels.
+It is one of the costliest methods, but it gives very good results when the goal is to add to the size of the original image, which is the case chere it will be used here.
+Plus, the cost of this method is kind of negligible in comparison to other ones in the global Deep Learning process.

 <p><img src="images/bicubic.png"/></p>

-A similar issue also occurs when reducing the size of a picture : which value should the pixel takes when it was previously "more than itself" ?
+A similar issue also occurs when reducing the size of a picture : which values should the pixel take when it was previously representing "more than itself" ?

 For shrinking the image size, Inter-area interpolation method will be used, as it seems to be a specific technique for this case.
-Unfortunately, I couldn't find more inforamations and this matter seems to be worth of a specific study.
+Unfortunately, I couldn't find more informations and this matter seems to be worth of a specific study.

 ### d.
 Isotropic face resizing <a name="isotropic">

-Behind this barbaric name, isotropic resizing simply means that a tranformed image keeps the same aspect ratio.
+Behind this barbaric name, isotropic resizing simply means that a transformed image keeps the same aspect ratio.

 We first calculate the scale to apply to our main image so that it fits inside a rectangle of fixed size, then we apply the resizing with a specific interpolation, detailed in  the section [Inter-cubic and Inter-area interpolations](#interpolations), to preserve the best original aspect.

 ### d.
 MultiThreading through ThreadPoolExecutor <a name="multithread">

-We don't want a single thread of processes to occur, while our modern computers are designed to managed multiple ones.
+We don't want a single thread of processes to occur, while our modern computers are designed to manage multiple ones.
 The more threads we have, the more tasks the cpu can perform at the same time (this claim doesn't take into account the intern bus), thus a list of tasks can be completed faster if our program is designed to take advantage of multithreading.

 <p><img src="images/thread.png"/></p>

 But managing tasks through multiple threads can be very tricky.
 Concurrent operations leading to conflicts are very likely to occur if we don't tackle this issue from the source.

 For example, let's image this situation : func1 and func2 are called.
-Multithreading is available, so their execution is sparsed betwenn two separate threads. func1 needs to access a variable in memory, and updates it in a loop. func2 updates the same variable during its execution.
+Multithreading is available, so their execution is distributed to two separate threads. func1 needs to access a variable in memory, and updates it in a loop. func2 updates the same variable during its execution.
 The variable will change value while func1 still accesses it in its loop.
 The loop will likely last more or less, causing func1 to behave unexpectedly, or even to stay locked in an infinite loop.

 To avoid this behavior, the variable must be a very specific sub-type, called "volatile", to inform the compiler that this variable should not be changed across multiple threads.
-Without it, the compiler will always assume ariables to be accessed only throughout the current scope of the execution.
+Without it, the compiler will always assume variables as to be accessed only throughout the current scope of the execution.

 Fortunately, classes are made for that matter.
 Python is a high level language, able of introspection, which allows specific classes to take care of this issue for us.